Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

-This article sets out an approach to getting there through understanding what customer service means in your organization, defining new expectations, providing staff members the tools and training to meet those expectations, and sharing some dos and don’ts as a place to start.
+This issue of Zoning Practice sets out an approach to getting there through understanding what customer service means in your organization.
+It defines new expectations, provides staff members the tools and training to meet those expectations, and shares some dos and don'ts as a place to start.

 About the Authors

 Michael Blue, FAICP

-Michael is a Principal Consultant at Teska Associates in Evanston, IL.
-His work includes preparing comprehensive and strategic plans, zoning regulations, conducting staff and organizational development, and a performing development approval audits.
-He previously worked as Community Development Director for Highland Park, IL and Deputy CD Director for Mount Prospect, IL.
-Work in those communities included long range planning, current planning, and support of Council and Commission activities.
-Active in national and IL APA, Michael currently is chair of ILAPA Commissioner Training Committee and the APA's Planning Officials Committee, he also serves on the AICP Membership Committee.
+Michael Blue, FAICP is a Principal Consultant at Teska Associates in Evanston, IL.
+His work includes preparing comprehensive and strategic plans, zoning regulations, and staff and organizational development plans.
+Michael previously worked as Community Development Director for Highland Park, IL and Deputy CD Director for Mount Prospect, IL.
+His work in those communities included long range planning, current planning, and support of Council and Commission activities.
+Michael has been active in national and state leadership of APA for much of his career.

 Graham Billingsley, FAICP